 The Office of Ethnic Programs and Services strives to actively promote the mission of the University by advancing the growth, matriculation, recruiting and retention of African American, Asian Pacific Islander American, Latino, Multiracial/Biracial, and Native American students.
 We seek to challenge all forms of systematic oppression that have historically inhibited the personal development of students of color attending predominantly white colleges and universities in the United States.
 As such, the Office of Ethnic Programs and Services offers identity based programming including BEARchats, Asian Student Initiatives, WorldFest, Latino Initiatives, Native American Initiatives, and Undocumented and DACA Student Initiatives.

 The Office of Ethnic Programs and Services is located at 555 Steger Student Life Center.
+To find our space, enter the Steger Student Life Center on the southeast side of the building directly across from Center Court Dining Center.
+The accessible entrance is on the 4th floor of the building.
+Take the elevator to the 5th floor and make a left down the hallway.
+We are the first office on the left.
 For inquiries regarding our office, any of our signature programs, and the Darwin T. Turner Scholars Program please email us at firstname.lastname@example.org and/or call the office at 513-556-6008.

-Additionally, there are four full time staff members (Director, Assistant Director, & 2 Program Coordinators) and one graduate assistant.
+Additionally, there are four full time staff members (Director, Assistant Director, & 2 Program Coordinators) and two graduate assistants.
 To learn more about our incredible staff and individual roles and responsibilities, please visit the staff information page!